rgusseinov/convertor-app/README.md

 Free app which convert amount from one currency to another.
 Furthermore app shows the list of exchange rate.

-## Resources
+## What i used in this project

-* Uses API from nocodeapi.com service.
+* API from nocodeapi.com service.
 * React Material UI
 * TypeScript
-* React i18next localization
+* React i18next Localization
 * React Router DOM
 * CSS Modules
 * Eslint